mattyv/ilp_for/README.md

 ### Find Returns Index or Iterator

-`ilp::find` returns the index directly.
-If not found, it returns the end value (sentinel):
+`ilp::find` returns the index directly (or the end value if not found):

 ```cpp
 auto idx = ilp::find<4>(0, n, [&](auto i, auto) {